G2 32 x 32 White Circle

 Mobile Downloads

 The number of times that an app gets downloaded to a device is perhaps the simplest and most obvious way to track its popularity among users.
-Of course, you should track app downloads, as this KPI is the foundation on that most KPIs are built.
+Of course, you should track app downloads, as this KPI is the foundation on which most KPIs are built.

 Retention Rate